techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (303)
 The Swing component classes can be found in the package.

-a. javax.swing
+A. javax.swing

-b. java.swing
+B. java.swing

-c. javax.swings
+C. javax.swings

-d. javax.Swing
+D. javax.Swing

-Answer: A
+ANSWER: A
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: